A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: SPiFOL methodology for mapping microstructures to stresses

-This work utilizes three different methodologies to map the input to the output: the standard MLP, a modified MLP, and the FNO architectures.
-All of these networks map different microstructures to their corresponding strain fields ($\varepsilon^n_{N_{xx}},\,\varepsilon^n_{N_{yy}},\, \varepsilon^n_{N_{xy}}$).
-Based on the output and the computed Lippmann-Schwinger operator, the loss function is built according to the fixed point scheme solver for FFT mechanical methods.
-The final loss function is computed as the mean square error (MSE) of Eq.\,\ref{eq:8}, where the right-hand side is brought to the left-hand side.
-Given the different scales of the values in the loss function (based on the applied macroscopic strain), the strain field components ($\varepsilon^n_{N_{xx}},\,\varepsilon^n_{N_{yy}},\, \varepsilon^n_{N_{xy}}$), a weighting scheme is employed to normalize these values to the same order of magnitude and bring them to the loss.
-This adjustment improves the accuracy of the model.
-Further details of training will be discussed in later sections.
-Therefore, to construct the final loss, first, the sum of the losses over all points is constructed as
+In the case of small deformation, aforementioned networks map different microstructures to their corresponding strain fields ($\varepsilon^n_{N_{ij}}$, where $i,j \in {x, y, z}$).
+The loss function is formulated based on the output and the computed Lippmann-Schwinger operator, following the fixed-point scheme used in FFT-based mechanical solvers.
+The final loss function is computed as the mean squared error (MSE) of Eq.\,\eqref{eq:8}, with the right-hand side rearranged to the left-hand side.
+Due to the varying scales of the values in the loss function, resulting from the applied macroscopic strain, a weighting scheme is employed to normalize the individual components of the strain tensor to a comparable scale.
+This normalization ensures balanced contributions from each component, which improves the model’s accuracy.
+Further details of the training process will be discussed in later sections.
+The final loss is formulated by expressing Eq.\,\eqref{eq:8} in index notation for each individual voxel, $n$, as

-where $N_n$ is the total number of points and $\bm{x}_i$ stands for the coordinates at that point.
-The MSE can be calculated separately for each strain component to ensure that the network accurately learns the solution for each component and that their corresponding loss functions are in the same order.

-In Eq.,\ref{eq:total_loss}, $w_1,\,w_2,$ and $w_3$, show the weighting factor for strain field components.
-These weighting factors can be adjusted concerning the macroscopic strain $\bar{\bm{\varepsilon}}$ or by some more advanced techniques like neural tangent kernels \cite{jacot2018neural, WANG2022why}.
-MAE denotes the mean absolute error.
-By considering Eq.\,\ref{eq:L_eps_xi}, the final loss in Eq.\,\ref{eq:total_loss} can be interpreted as MSE.
-When the weighting factors are equal, one can simply write the total loss as